Daynadalia/Hospital-Management-System/README.md

-# HMS project
+Hospital Management System

-hospital management system is an web based project.
+This is a web-based project for a hospital management system.